The Ayomar

 Reproduction and Life Cycle

 Ayomar possess holder-giver-gilder reproduction with holders and gilders laying eggs.
 Ayomar can only reproduce every few decades, laying at most two eggs in one clutch.
+The majority of clutches are laid in the spring or summer.

 • Ayomar are highly monogamous, rarely ever straying from the first partner(s) they choose.
 It is very uncommon for ayomar to gain romantic or sexual interest in strangers, leading to most ayomar pairing with longtime friends.